phantasm66/mtarep/README.md

 *Where 20140208 is the current date*

 These keys contain an incrementing total for each unique domain that has been sent, bounced, expired or feedback-loop received.

-The exact redis operation is HINCRBY (http://redis.io/commands/hincrby).
+The exact redis operation is [HINCRBY](http://redis.io/commands/hincrby).

-Using the redis rubygem you could do the following to increment a counter for each bounced email to gmail.com:
+Using the [redis-rb](https://github.com/redis/redis-rb) ruby client you could do something like this:
 ```ruby
 key = [Time.now.strftime("%Y%m%d")]
 key << 'bounced'
 @redis.hincrby(key.join(':'), 'gmail.com', 1)
 ```

-This would update the increment counter on the 'gmail.com' field for redis key '20140208:bounced' by 1 for each bounced 'gmail.com' message that is processed by this code.
-This could be easily accomplished by creating a custom redis output plugin with [Logstash](https://github.com/logstash/logstash) to filter and ship this data directly from your postfix mail logs.
+The above code would increment a counter for each bounced email to 'gmail.com' under the redis key '20140208:bounced'.
+This could be accomplished by creating a custom redis output plugin with [Logstash](https://github.com/logstash/logstash) to filter and ship this data directly from your postfix mail logs to either a pubsub broker like [RabbitMQ](https://www.rabbitmq.com/) or perhaps even directly to your redis datastore.

 Configuration
 -------------
-Please adjust and remove the '.example' appendage from the included example configs to config.ru, mtarep-thin.yml and mtarep-conf.yml accordingly.
-All configuration of mtarep is managed from the app's main YAML configuration file (mtarep-conf.yml).
+Mtarep comes with example configuration files for Rackup (config.ru), Thin (mtarep-thin.yml) and Mtarep (mtarep-conf.yml) itself.
+Please adjust each config file according to your environment and remove the '.example' appendage.

 Individual mtarep-conf.yml configuration settings: